-Sinai Health System (the Hospital) is a public teaching and research hospital affiliated with the University of Toronto.
+Sinai Health System (the Hospital) was formed in 2015 through the voluntary amalgamation of Mount Sinai Hospital (inclusive of the Lunenfeld-Tanenbaum Research Institute) and Hennick Bridgepoint Hospital.
+It is a public teaching and research hospital affiliated with the University of Toronto.
 The Hospital provides patient care, teaches healthcare professionals, conducts research and provides chronic care and rehabilitation services.

-The Hospital is a registered charity under the Income Tax Act (Canada) and accordingly is exempt from income taxes, provided certain requirements of the Income Tax Act (Canada) are met.
+The Hospital is a registered charity under the Income Tax Act (Canada) and, accordingly, is exempt from income taxes, provided certain requirements of the Income Tax Act (Canada) are met.